kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 Having a mechanism to apply an initial set of default resources after clusters are created makes clusters created with Cluster API functional and ready for workloads from the beginning, without requiring additional user intervention.

-To achieve this, ClusterResourceSet CRD is introduced that will be responsible for applying a set resources defined by users to the matching clusters.
+To achieve this, ClusterResourceSet CRD is introduced that will be responsible for applying a set resources defined by users to the matching clusters (`label selectors` will be used to select clusters that the ClusterResourceSet resources will applied to.)

 ### Goals

 - Provide a means to specify a set of resources to apply automatically to newly-created and existing Clusters.
 Resources will be applied only once.
 - Support additions to the resource list by applying the new added resources to both new and existing matching clusters.
+- Provide a way to see which ClusterResourceSets are applied to a particular cluster using a new CRD, `ClusterResourceSetBinding`.
 - Support both json and yaml resources.

 ### Non-Goals/Future Work